AdvancedThreatAnalytics/Cost-Effective-Data-Collection-Rules/README.md

 ## Workspace Transform Details

-The following fields are removed from AAD Sign-in logs to optimize storage:
+The following fields are removed from the AADNonInteractiveUserSignInLogs and the SigninLogs tables to optimize costs:

 | Field | Type | Description |
 |-------|------|-------------|